e-Spirit/fsxa-pwa/docs/css/RemovingTailwind.md

   buildModules: ['@nuxt/typescript-build', '@nuxtjs/tailwindcss'],
 ```

-Keep in mind however, that the tailwind css classes are still applied to the existing components.
+Finally you can delete the `tailwind.config.js` configuration file as it is no longer needed.
+This should completely remove tailwind from your project.
+Keep in mind however that the tailwind css classes are still applied to the existing html in your components.